SadRedReality/awesome-page-with-snow/readme.md

-# One Page Website avec effet de neige
+# One Page Website with snow effect

-Vous pouvez utiliser ce code où vous voulez.
+Fell free to use this code if you want.
 Sad.